rasky/r64emu/doc/rsp.md

 value to bits `(14..7)`.
 Load instructions zero the bits outside the mapped range, while store instructions effectively ignore the other bits.

-One way to think about the packed loads are as 128-bit loads that are then shuffled into lanes based on alignment and element.
-After aligning the address `GPR[base] + (offset * 8)` to the 8-byte boundary below, 128 bits starting from that boundary are read.
+One way to think about the packed loads are as 128-bit loads that are then rotated based on alignment and element.
+After aligning the address `GPR[base] + (offset * 8)` to the 64-bit boundary below, 128 bits starting from that boundary are read.
 Then, that 128-bit value is rotated left by the amount the address is unaligned, and right by `element` bytes.
-The leftmost 8 bytes are then mapped to the appropriate bits of the 8 16-bit lanes.
+The leftmost 8 bytes are mapped to the appropriate bits of the 8 16-bit lanes.

-The packed stores generally behave as you would expect, mapping the appropriate bits of each lane to consecutive bytes in memory, starting with the lane specified by `element` and wrapping addresses at the second 8-byte boundary.
+The packed stores generally behave as you would expect, mapping the appropriate bits of each lane to consecutive bytes in memory, starting with the lane specified by `element`.
 However, instead of wrapping at 8 lanes, packed stores wrap at 16, and change the mapping bits for "lanes" 8-15. `SPV` when a lane index is in the range `[8..15]` behaves like `SUV` when its lane index is in the range `[0..7]`, and vice versa.

 For instance: